AKYEGON/dukafiti/replit.md

 - July 1, 2025.
 Updated database schema to use PostgreSQL-specific data types and features
 - July 1, 2025.
 Created PostgreSQL migration script with all required tables and sample data
 - July 1, 2025.
 Configured application to use Neon PostgreSQL with proper connection handling
+- July 1, 2025.
+Implemented comprehensive purple accent color scheme with interactive card hover effects
+- July 1, 2025.
+Added new purple color palette (purple-50 to purple-950) to Tailwind configuration
+- July 1, 2025.
+Created interactive card system with purple glow on hover and scale animations
+- July 1, 2025.
+Updated primary buttons to use purple styling while keeping green for success actions
+- July 1, 2025.
+Enhanced mobile responsiveness with responsive grid layouts and compact padding
+- July 1, 2025.
+Implemented proper borders and shadow effects for all cards and components
+- July 1, 2025.
+Updated Edit buttons in Inventory to use purple styling, maintained labeled buttons
 ```

 ## User Preferences